sydcanem/bootstrap-contextmenu/README.md

 Cross-Browser Tested
 --------------------

-I've tested the modal on IE8+, Firefox 4+ and Chrome.
+I've tested the context menu plugin on IE8+, Firefox 4+ and Chrome.
 Let me know if you find any compatibility issues.